Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 Notes on both Designated Hitter (DH) and/or Extra Hitter (EH)

-If a team has used all eligible and healthy players in a game and a player is injured, the opposing coach shall choose from among the healthy players having played but not currently in the game to finish the game.
+If a team has used all eligible and healthy players in a game and a player is injured or ejected, the opposing coach shall choose from among the healthy players having played but not currently in the game to finish the game.
 If no healthy players are available, the game shall be forfeited at that point.
+The high school re-entry rule shall be in effect (Starters may re-enter once in their same spot in the batting order.
+Non-starters may not re-enter.

 Designated Hitter (DH) rules are the High School D.H Rules